kytos/kytos/docs/developer/consistency.rst

 =============

 The consistency module has been implemented in `kytos/flow_manager` NApp.
-Therefore, the consistency configuration has available in ``setting.py`` file in the `flow_manager` NApp.
+Therefore, the consistency configuration is available in the ``settings.py`` file in the `flow_manager` NApp.

 The consistency can be deactivated setting the ``CONSISTENCY_INTERVAL``